Connect to Live Microsoft Planner Data in MicroStrategy through CData Connect Server

 8. Select the new data source and select the Namespace that corresponds to your virtual Microsoft Planner database (like MicrosoftPlanner1).

-9. Drag tables into the pane to import them.
-Note: Since we create a live connection, we can import whole tables and utilize the filtering and aggregation features native to the MicroStrategy products to customize our datasets.
+9. Drag tables into the pane to insert then.
+Note: Since we create a live connection, we can insert whole tables and utilize the filtering and aggregation features native to the MicroStrategy products to customize our datasets.

 12. Once you have finished configuring the dossier, click File -> Save.